mstudio45/digmacro/README.md

 ---

 ## Troubleshooting
 - **Macro is missing clicks or not working well:**
   The macro's speed depends on your computer and Roblox's performance.
-Try lowering the speed in the configuration if you have issues.
+Try changing the configuration (MIN_CLICK_INTERVAL, TARGET_FPS) if you have issues.
 - **Need help?**
   Check the [Changelogs](CHANGELOGS.md) for updates or create a new issue in this repository.

+---

+## Credits
+ * [upio (notpoiu)](https://github.com/notpoiu): Helped with macOS support and testing